Countable set: Formal overview

 The set of all integers $\Z$ and the set of all rational numbers $\Q$ may intuitively seem much bigger than $\N$.
 But looks can be deceiving.
 If a pair is treated as the numerator and denominator of a vulgar fraction (a fraction in the form of $a/b$ where $a$ and $b\neq 0$ are integers), then for every positive fraction, we can come up with a distinct natural number corresponding to it.
 This representation also includes the natural numbers, since every natural number $n$ is also a fraction $n/1$.
 So we can conclude that there are exactly as many positive rational numbers as there are positive integers.
 This is also true for all rational numbers, as can be seen below.

 In a similar manner, the set of algebraic numbers is countable.

-Sometimes more than one mapping is useful: a set $A$ to be shown as countable is one-to-one mapped (injection) to another set $B$, then $A$ is proved as countable if $B$ is one-to-one mapped to the set of natural numbers.
+Sometimes more than one mapping is useful: if a set $A$ to be shown as countable is one-to-one mapped (injection) to another set $B$, then $A$ is proved as countable if $B$ is one-to-one mapped to the set of natural numbers.
 For example, the set of positive rational numbers can easily be one-to-one mapped to the set of natural number pairs (2-tuples) because $p/q$ maps to $(p,q)$.
 Since the set of natural number pairs is one-to-one mapped (actually one-to-one correspondence or bijection) to the set of natural numbers as shown above, the positive rational number set is proved as countable.

 With the foresight of knowing that there are uncountable sets, we can wonder whether or not this last result can be pushed any further.
 The answer is "yes" and "no", we can extend it, but we need to assume a new axiom to do so.

-For example, given countable sets

-Using a variant of the triangular enumeration we saw above: